CST Trackball Ball Bearing Upgrade Kit

 Compatibility

 Note: This is a drop-in replacement for the factory bearings, and should *fit* like the factory bearing.
-There is a gentle “click” and they’re in.
+There is a very gentle “click” and they’re in.
 If you buy one and it seems like you need to force it, or it is loose, something is wrong!
 Message me and send it back!

 Editorial